bosunkim92/kikis-delivery-game/README.md

 ![Figma_wireframe](./img/figma.png)

 Pseudocode:
-Starting with the bare minimum - landing page with a start button;
+Starting with the bare minimum - HTML landing page with a start button;
 Once player clicks on to the 'Start Play', JavaScript code will dynamically build the game features on to the page.
+This function uses _**Fisher-Yates**_ suffle algorithm.

 General outline of the game is like this -
 * Goal of the game, delivery list, is generated randomly by the computer
 * Cards that contains images of the people and the items are suffled on to the game board area.